-CBD oil is a cannabinoid that’s extracted from hemp and cannabis.
-The oil does not come from marijuana but from a hemp plant, which contains below 0.3 percent of tetrahydrocannabinol.
+The best CBD oil is a cannabinoid that’s extracted from hemp and cannabis.
+The oil does not come from marijuana but a hemp plant, containing below 0.3 percent of tetrahydrocannabinol.

 Note that THC is an intoxicating compound that can make a person “high.”
 Nevertheless, low amounts of THC cannot produce psychoactive side effects.

 Cannabidiol oil obtained from hemp is legal according to the “2018 Farm Bill”.
 Therefore, you can take CBD oil when traveling domestically.
 However, traveling with CBD oil procured from marijuana may be an issue since it is still not legal in all states.

 The two kinds of CBD oil are different based on their THC levels.
 To know the difference, read the label of the product.
 CBD oil coming from hemp only has a low percentage of THC, no more than 0.3 percent.

 According to the Transportation Security Administration, some cannabis-derived and marijuana products and some CBD oils remain unauthorized under federal regulations unless they contain below 0.3 percent THC.

 Take extra caution by being aware of state laws, the state where you are from, and your state of destination.

 As a suggestion, print your product’s laboratory report and show it to authorities when necessary.
 If you use CBD oil as medicine, keep your prescription ready for inquiring officials.

 International laws differ from country to country, so you must research the regulations of where you are heading.
 Despite that, professionals strongly recommend leaving any cannabinoid product at home because some countries may have stricter laws.